hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 Having a cache system, even a simple one like in the DINO CPU, drastically improves the performance of the system on a lot (but not all) of real world applications.
-That is why even a low-end chip has some short of a cache system.
+That is why even a low-end chip has some short of a cache system, and why a high-end chip tends to dedicate a lot of its area for the cache system.

 However, a cache system does not always improve the performance for all workloads.
 In fact, by introducing a cache system, we are making the latency of pulling